Redeeming Love (novel): Plot summary

 When she finally heals from her wounds, Angel tries to run away from Michael in hopes of returning to the brothel to get back the money The Duchess had kept from her.
 When Paul leaves to sell the produce of his land back in Pair-A-Dice, Angel sees this as a way for her to escape.
 While Michael is out working in the field, she runs after Paul's wagon.
 He agrees to take her with him if she pays him back with her only means of currency: herself.
 He's disgusted by her actions even more after they have sex together and hopes that is the last he will ever see of her.

 Upon her return to Pair-A-Dice, she sees that the Palace has burned down and that Lucky and another prostitute by the name of Mai Ling are dead.
 With nowhere else to go, she begins working above a bar—once again as a prostitute.
 Even though she loathes being seen as nothing but a harlot, she has no other skills with which to make a living.
 A livid Michael finds her in a room with a client and fights their way out of the bar filled with drunken men waiting for their turn with Angel.

 They return to the cabin.
 Michael relies on God to work through his anger at her unfaithfulness.
-Angel begins to develop affectionate feelings towards Michael, which she cannot comprehend because she has never allowed herself to love any man because she still believes "God's truth."
+Angel begins to develop affectionate feelings towards Michael, which she cannot comprehend because she has never allowed herself to love any man because she still believes "God's truth".
 Despite her continued coldness, Michael loves her unconditionally.
 Upon showing her a sunrise, he says, "That is what I want to give to you."
 Angel feels herself softening up day by day, but in her uncertainty and fear refuses to share it with Michael.
-She feels a deep sense of shame at her "uncleanness:" she is moved by Michael's love but cannot see herself as worthy of it.
-Though they have slept together regularly, Angel is very disconnected from the experience of sex, but when one night she experiences the same joy and pleasure Michael does, it frightens her.
+She feels a deep sense of shame at her "uncleanness": she is moved by Michael's love but cannot see herself as worthy of it.
+Although they have slept together regularly, Angel is very disconnected from the experience of sex, but when one night she experiences the same joy and pleasure that Michael does, it frightens her.

 Michael takes Angel with him on a trip into Sacramento for supplies and fabric for new clothes.
 On their return to the valley, they meet the Altman family, who have a broken wheel and are stranded on the side of the road.
 Michael helps fix their wagon and invites them to stay at their cabin.
 Angel reveals to Mrs. Altman and her 16 year-old daughter Miriam that she met Michael in a brothel, and is amazed to find that they have only compassion for her instead of contempt.
 They become close, and Angel takes a liking to Miriam, who begins to fancy Paul, who is living at the other end of the valley.
 The Altman's move into their own cabin in the valley.